June 4, 2019

 If they aren’t confident in their services, why should you be?

 The answer is simple: Join ProfitGuard, which offers all these services and more.
-PBA Health’s buying group simplifies your business and ensures that you get the best deal on your inventory.
-Their experienced negotiators will work tirelessly to get a fair agreement for you.
+PBA Health’s group purchasing organization simplifies your business and ensures that you get the best deal on your inventory.
+Their experienced negotiators will work tirelessly with you to solicit multiple bids, analyze and evaluate every offer (including your current one), and give you every insight you need to make the best decision for your pharmacy on your wholesaler contract.
+It even guarantees a better contract than you have now.

 Pharmacies who work with ProfitGuard have a profit margin four percent higher than the average pharmacy.